 Have you ever heard of Plovdiv?
-This charming Bulgarian town with a population of barely 350.000 citizens is transforming into the European Capital of Culture in 2019, sharing the title with Matera (Italy).
-But Plovdiv has always been the cultural capital, not only of Bulgaria!
+This charming Bulgarian town with a population of barely 350.000 citizens transformed into the European Capital of Culture in 2019, sharing the title with Matera (Italy).
+However, Plovdiv has always been the cultural capital, not only of Bulgaria!
 It is considered to be the oldest continually inhabited city in Europe, as it was founded 8.000 years ago!
 Plovdiv’s long history kept traces of many nations that passed through this seven-hills town, including Thracians, Greeks, Romans, Turks, and Russians.
 But what is Plovdiv today?
-In the dawn of the day when the cultural crown will boost Plovdiv tourism, we propose you a travel itinerary to discover Plovdiv in just 24 hours!
+Its recent cultural crown will boost Plovdiv tourism, we propose you a travel itinerary to discover Plovdiv attractions in just 24 hours!
 Before the hordes of foreigners (this time cultural tourists) invade the oldest city in Europe again, come and enjoy its secrets!
 Here is your guide on what to do in Plovdiv!

 Where is Plovdiv?

 Plovdiv is located in the center of southern Bulgaria, on the banks of the Maritsa River.
 The city grew on seven hills that, together with the river and two lions (!), made it to the Plovdiv’s coat of arms.
 Yes, just like ancient Rome, Plovdiv is the City of the Seven Hills!
 The words dreven i vecen (ancient and eternal) also adorn the coat of arms.
 A wise choice when claiming the label of the oldest city in Europe!

 How old is Plovdiv, the oldest city in Europe?